Flying into Gibraltar Airport and crossing the border to Spain

 How do I cross the border between Gibraltar and Spain?

-If you are lucky to find a single taxi outside the Gibraltar Airport terminal (I have seen queues but never more than a taxi), don’t get too excited: those taxis cannot take you over the border.
+If you are lucky to find a single taxi outside the Gibraltar Airport terminal (I have seen queues but never more than a taxi), don’t get too excited: those taxis cannot take you over the Spanish border.
 Gibraltar taxis can only transport you around Gibraltar (the town centre is located around 2km from the airport).

 Short walk but only if you have 1 suitcase only.
 You cannot use trolleys at this point.